woomora/CORE-econ-macro/announcements.md

 ## **Policy and research project** :page_facing_up:

 ### Guidelines :mag:

+The policy brief is a PDF document with a maximum of **five** pages, excluding references.
+You can find some guidelines for the policy brief [here](https://writingcenter.unc.edu/tips-and-tools/policy-briefs/) and [here](https://www.idrc.ca/sites/default/files/idrcpolicybrieftoolkit.pdf).

   - 35 minutes presentation
     - 25 minutes on the unit's topics
     - 10 minutes on policy proposal